 You do not need to create CAA records in Cloudflare if your domain falls into one of the following categories:

-- You have or enabled (Cloudflare automatically adds CAA records for each our CA providers).
+- You have or enabled (Cloudflare automatically adds CAA records for each our CA providers when necessary).

 - Your custom origin server certificate is self-signed.